Engagement denial cost lives

 This may have something to do with a strong journalistic heritage for internal communication that emerged from a study of the history of internal communication that Heather Yaxley and I completed in 2013.
 This approach is focused on the story and messaging rather than taking an employee-centred perspective where employees have a say in what goes on in the organisation.

-The Engaging for Success report and other more academic studies have shown that there is a clear link between internal communication and employee engagement and fewer practitioners now challenge this.
+The Engaging for Success report (now archived), and other more academic studies have shown that there is a clear link between internal communication and employee engagement and fewer practitioners now challenge this.

 This is important.
 In fact, it can save lives as a new Involvement and Participation Association (IPA) report indicates.
 The report, based on studies at eight high performing NHS trusts, shows that employee engagement in the NHS is linked to staff wellbeing, patient satisfaction and clinical outcomes such as mortality.